Stationary broken parity states in active matter models: The models of Section as spurious gradient dynamics

 Now, for the existence of steady asymmetric states it is crucial that $c_2 =0$.
 Then we can identify

-and in this ways the active PFC model does fit into the model family of Eq.~\eqref{eq:stst_general}.
-Furthermore, for steady states $(\phi^0, P^0)$ we find via integration of Eq.~\eqref{eq:apfc_pol} over the whole domain
+and in this way the active PFC model takes on the spurious gradient dynamics form \Resub{defined by} Eq.~\eqref{eq:stst_general}.
+Furthermore, for steady states $(\phi^{(0)}, P^{(0)})$ we find, via integration of Eq.~\eqref{eq:apfc_pol} over the whole domain, that